Le lien vers cette page a été envoyé avec succès aux destinataires.

 Assault and injury

-Verified 27 April 2021 - Directorate of Legal and Administrative Information (Prime Minister), Ministry of Justice
+Verified 02 May 2023 - Directorate for Legal and Administrative Information (Prime Minister)

 Self-inflicted injuries